MugishaGoal/Weather_dashboard/README.md

 This project is a simple weather dashboard application built using Node.js for the backend and plain HTML, CSS, and JavaScript for the frontend.
 The application fetches weather data from the OpenWeatherMap API and displays it to the user based on their input city.

 Features

-Fetches real-time weather data for any city using the OpenWeatherMap API.
+-Fetches real-time weather data for any city using the OpenWeatherMap API.
-Displays weather information including temperature, humidity, wind speed, and weather description.
+-Displays weather information including temperature, humidity, wind speed, and weather description.
-Simple and responsive UI.
+-Simple and responsive UI.

 Technologies Used
 Node.js
 Express.js